kobehua2028/CS180-Group-Project/README2.md

 - Does not directly interact with SocialMediaDatabase

 ##### Testing:
 First run SocialMediaServer to connect the client and server class.
-Then run the main method in SMClient with the test cases to ensure the funcitonlaity of the client class.
+Then run the main method in SMClient with the test cases to ensure the functionality of the class.

 ## SocialMediaServer
 ##### Purpose: